Mersel AI Platform Capabilities

 | :--- | :--- | :--- | :--- | :--- |

-A publicly traded quantum computing company increased its AI citation rate from 1.1% to 5.9% over 123 days, securing 214 citations across relevant industry prompts.
-This visibility translated into a 16% quarter-over-quarter increase in AI-influenced enterprise leads.
+A publicly traded quantum computing company increased its AI citation rate from 1.1% to 5.9% over a 123-day period.
+The initiative secured 214 citations across various quantum computing prompts, driving a 16% quarter-over-quarter increase in AI-influenced enterprise leads.
+These metrics demonstrate the effectiveness of optimizing for complex, technical search queries within generative engines.

 ## How long does it take to see improvements in AI search visibility?

-**Initial visibility lifts in AI search engines occur within 2 to 8 weeks, while significant pipeline impact such as demos and qualified leads from AI referrals materializes within 60 to 90 days.** Results accelerate over time as the feedback loop accumulates signal regarding which prompts and content formats earn citations in a specific category.
-The specific timeline is determined by competition density and the existing content foundation.
+**Initial visibility lifts for AI search typically occur within 2 to 8 weeks, while meaningful pipeline impact generally appears within 60 to 90 days.** Results accelerate over time as the feedback loop accumulates signal regarding which specific prompts and content formats earn citations in your category.
+The exact timeline depends on competition density and the strength of your existing content foundation.
+Meaningful pipeline impact includes outcomes such as demos and qualified leads generated directly from AI referrals.

 ## Does improving AI visibility hurt my existing SEO rankings?

-**Improving AI visibility does not hurt existing SEO rankings because AI optimization builds upon and enhances traditional search foundations rather than replacing them.** Content structure, schema markup, and authority signals that enable AI systems to cite your content simultaneously benefit traditional search rankings.
-Strong SEO serves as a critical foundation for AI visibility, as evidenced by the overlap between AI citations and top search results.
+**No, improving AI visibility does not hurt existing SEO rankings because AI optimization builds upon and enhances traditional search foundations.** Content structure, schema markup, and authority signals that enable AI systems to cite your content effectively also provide the relevance and trust signals required for traditional search rankings.

 | :--- | :--- | :--- |